haimengzhao/academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Hello ~ I am Haimeng Zhao (赵海萌), an undergraduate of physics at Zhili College, Tsinghua University.
-My research interests include AI for science, quantum information, algorithms & machine learning, and quantum many-body physics.
+Hello ~ I am Haimeng Zhao (赵海萌), an undergraduate of Physics at [Zhili College, Tsinghua University](https://www.zlc.tsinghua.edu.cn).

-Since childhood, fascinated by the philosophical mysteries in quantum physics and driven by the urge to understand how the universe works, I've been teaching myself mathematics and physics in leisure.

-In high school, I took part in the Chinese Physics Olympiad and received a solid, comprehensive training in general physics.
-Meanwhile, I found deep learning interesting, so I dived into the frontier of it and conducted a research on computer vision.

-However, despite the boom of neural networks, we still know little about what they have learned.
-A perspective from physics might shed light on these fundamental problems in understanding intelligence.
-Conversely, tools from machine learning and information science might also contribute to the development of theoretical physics.
-These are where my interests lie.
+I'm deeply fascinated by how the universe works and how we can possibly understand it.
+So I started working in the intersection of Physics and Artificial Intelligence.

+Specifically, my interest comes in two folds:

+- the foundation, application and interplay of quantum physics, information theory and statistics;
+- (quantum) machine learning for physics and physics for machine learning.